 Meal prepping is particularly popular amongst busy people because it can save a lot of time.

 Having pre-prepared meals on hand can also reduce portion size and help you reach your nutrition goals.
-This way, you’ll avoid unhealthy options like TV dinners or takeout, especially when you’re overwhelmed or exhausted.
+This way, you’re less likely to reach for TV dinners or takeout, especially when you’re overwhelmed or exhausted.
 By planning ahead, it may lead to more nutritious meal choices.